ashish-002/AzureDF/README.md

 Pipeline Annotations
 Retries are disabled.

-Note
-This README provides an overview of the AlphaETLPipeline.
+Note: This README provides an overview of the AlphaETLPipeline.
 For detailed information on each activity, including configurations and dependencies, refer to the pipeline definition file.